 For best results, choose plants with similar sun and water requirements and don’t overcrowd them when planting.

 Thrillers, Spillers, and Fillers

 These terms refer to planting guidelines for container gardening.
 Thrillers are the focal point; spillers do just that – spill over the edge and the fillers are smaller plants that add color and fill in the arrangement.
 Some good thriller options are coleus, elephant ears, cannas, and geraniums with multicolored leaves.
-Common spillers are: petunias, bacopa, million bells, or sweet potato vine.
+Common spillers are petunias, bacopa, million bells, or sweet potato vine.
 Fillers are plants like salvias, marigolds or wax begonias.

-Looking for low-maintenance?
+Looking for Low-Maintenance?

 If you’re looking for a low-maintenance container, consider succulents.
 Succulents such as portulaca, sedum, hens and chicks, echeveria, kalanchoe, and agave make great low-maintenance container gardens.
 Using more colorful foliage plants means less deadheading.
-Some of the best foliage options are croton, persian shield, heuchera, creeping jenny, and coleus.
+Some of the best foliage options are croton, Persian shield, heuchera, creeping jenny, and coleus.
 Also, consider a monoculture planter – utilizing only one variety per pot.
-Some beautiful planters are sometimes designed those with only one type of annual such as begonias, geraniums, sun patiens, or even herbs like lavender or rosemary.
+Some beautiful planters are sometimes designed those with only one type of annuals such as begonias, geraniums, sun patiens, or even herbs like lavender or rosemary.